-1. Identity of the Complainant.
+J. Complainant Protection.

-Upon request of the complainant, his or her identity will be withheld from the employer in accordance with $\underline{\text{Section 8(f)(1)}}$ of the Act.
-No information will be given to the employer that would allow the employer to identify the complainant.
+- 1. Identity of the Complainant. - a.
+Upon request of the complainant, his or her identity will be withheld from the employer in accordance with Section 8(f)(1) of the Act.
+No information will be given to the employer that would allow the employer to identify the complainant. - b.
+Generally, names and other personally identifiable information of employees will not be included in the warrant application.
+Where employees' names or other personally identifiable information appear in affidavits and other supporting documents attached to the warrant application, such information must be redacted.
+Where inclusion of the employee's name is necessary, Area Offices should consult with RSOL about filing the warrant application under seal.